-Early voting for the June primary elections in New York City kicked off Saturday morning and is set to run through June 20.
+Early voting for the general election in New York City has begun and will run through Oct.
+31.

-The process is similar to that of Election Day, but with more flexibility and potentially shorter lines.
-Early voting is available to those registered with a particular party.
+The process is similar to what you’d go through on Election Day, but with more flexibility and potentially shorter lines.
+Early voting is available to all registered voters.

 The New York City Board of Elections is also publishing a map that shows wait times at early voting poll sites.

-Local races on the June primary ballot include mayor, city comptroller, public advocate, City Council and borough president.
-The Manhattan district attorney race will not use ranked-choice voting.
+Races on the ballot include mayor, city comptroller, public advocate, City Council and borough president.

 When can I vote?